If you have an interest in maps and want to combine your design, technology and geography skills, consider becoming a cartographer

 You'll usually work typical office hours (9am to 5pm, Monday to Friday).
 However, you may need to work longer hours when meeting publication or project completion deadlines.

 What to expect

-- Jobs are available in various locations throughout the UK, with some posts, for example in government departments, centred in London and the south east.
+- Jobs are available in various locations throughout the UK, with some posts, for example in government departments, centred near London and the south east.

-A postgraduate qualification can be helpful for entering more specialised areas of the industry and for career development later on.
+A postgraduate qualification can be helpful if you want to enter a more specialised area of the industry and for career development later on.
 Postgraduate courses are available in areas such as: